Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Discussion: Feasibility of a peer recommendation intervention

 \subsection{Demand}

-Demand refers to interest in the intervention.
-Specifically, we collected evidence around demand via prior use (sec. \ref{sec:prior_use}), expressed interest (sec. \ref{sec:survey_motivations}), and actual use (sec. \ref{sec:click_rate}).
-Prior use indicates both a large number of peer author interactions and correlations between interaction with peer authors and retention.
-Peer interaction includes interactions with peer strangers as well: 40\% of participants reported previously visiting the site of a stranger.
+\textbf{CaringBridge users are motivated to read and interact with peer authors---and do so in practice.} Demand refers to interest in the intervention.
+Prior use indicates both a large number of peer author interactions and a positive correlation between interaction with peer authors and retention (sec. \ref{sec:prior_use}).
+Peer interaction includes interactions with peer strangers as well: 40\% of participants reported previously visiting the site of a stranger (sec. \ref{sec:survey_motivations}).
 Participants indicated a motivation to connect with peers, although less interest in interaction specifically; 80\% reported an interest in learning from the experiences of others, compared to 46\% reporting an interest in communication ``with a peer who understands''.
-These expressions of interest were matched in practice with relatively high recommendation click rates---5\% overall, 14\% in the first batch of emails.
+These motivations suggest that participants primarily approach peer recommendations as an opportunity to receive social support by reading the experiences of others rather than as an opportunity to form reciprocal relationships or to provide support to others.
+Expressed demand was matched in practice with reasonable recommendation click rates---5\% overall, 14\% in the first batch (sec. \ref{sec:click_rate}).\footnote{While comparisons are tricky, these click rates are broadly consistent with other academic studies of email recommendations e.g.~\cite{huang_toward_2016,beel_persistence_2013}.}